The Secrets of Spring Hill Cemetery

 Collis P. Huntington.
 The name of Spring Hill is thought to have come from

-an old Spring House that used to set near where the first bodies were laid to
+an old Spring House that used to set near where the first bodies

 rest.